 His multi faceted interests have also led to collaborative projects such as the Curious Festival, run by the Creative Learning of Guildhall and the Barbican – a week long residency style project involving multimedia and installations with over 20 collaborators from ual: Central St Martins, resulting in a full weekend of unique cross-arts work derived from experimental themes.
 In addition, Bryan performed at the Barbican Cinema in collaboration with electronic music students at Guildhall School of Music and Drama, providing electronic sound and solo piano to the silent film ‘The Lodger’ by Hitchcock.

 Lessons are structured around the students own needs and goals.
-Piano is my primary area of expertise and I can play in any style - classical, jazz, pop, gospel, rock, and teach a variety of skills including improvisation, ear training, transcribing and sight reading.
+Piano is my primary area of expertise and I can teach any style - classical, jazz, pop, gospel, rock, and skills including improvisation, ear training, transcribing and sight reading.

 I believe in developing a range of skills early on, such as developing a good ear and the ability to think critically about how to approach musical problems in any given situation.
 However, I am more than happy to cater to the students needs rather than insist on fitting them into a predetermined mould.
 Crucially, I aim to inspire and to foster the joy for music!

-I can teach from ages 7 and above, from beginners to advanced level students.
-Lessons can focus on piano, theory, composition (including electronics!).
-I can work on Grades for exam boards.
+I can teach from ages 6 and above.
+Lessons can focus on piano, theory and/or composition (including electronics!).
+We can also work on Grades for exam boards.

 Tutor Resources: (free to download)